 Spatial ability is the comprehension and recall of the spatial relations between objects.
 Spatial skills and math skills are related to each other (see previous blog entry below).
 When you improve your child’s spatial skills, you generally improve their math skills as well.
 You don’t have to use high tech or expensive methods to help your kids’ spatial skills.
-Here are some easy ways to give your kids an edge:
+Here are 6 easy ways to give your kids an edge:

 Children who play with puzzles develop better spatial skills.
 A recent study by the University of Chicago found puzzle play to be an important predictor of spatial skills even after controlling for differences in the parents’ education, and household income.
 When doing a jigsaw puzzle, children visualize where and how a particular piece will fit before they try it.
 The trial and error aspect reinforces their correct guesses and helps teach them why some of their guesses are wrong.
 Children are stimulated to learn by self-correction, and learn that persistence pays off.
 Some puzzles even combine logical thinking with art appreciation, for example, puzzles of famous paintings such as Luncheon of the Boating Party by Renoir.

 Essential skills and ideas are practiced and built up through block play, including measurement, estimation, comparison, balance, and symmetry.
 Blocks and construction toys come in such a wide variety of types – from traditional wood square cubes to plastic bendable toys like Reptangles, Squigz Benders, or Joinks to variety boxes like Craft – Struction.
 Many Lego sets come with plans that are given in pictures, not words, so that children can create regardless of their reading or language skills.
 Kids sharpen their spatial skills by comparing what they’ve built with the diagram and correcting any inconsistencies.